5 Trés Local Neighborhoods That Will Make You Feel Like a Paris Insider

 Photo by LENS-68/Shutterstock

-Go for: the hottest new restaurants, street art, and Eiffel Tower views
+• Go for: buzzy new restaurants, street art, and Eiffel Tower views

 At the center of this 20th arrondissement neighborhood blitzed with colorful street art, the Parc de Belleville makes for a perfect picnic spot with views of the Eiffel Tower.
-Grab a sticky-sweet kouign-amann pastry from Le Petit Grain before it’s cocktail-o-clock at Combat, opened by Experimental Cocktail Club alum Margot Lecarpentier.
+Grab a sticky-sweet kouign-amann pastry from Le Petit Grain, and when cocktail-o’clock arrives, head to Combat, opened by Experimental Cocktail Club alum Margot Lecarpentier.
+Another option is Kissproof across the road, where the sips have quirky names such as “Liquid Lamborghini-in-my-Flaming Cocaine,” a vodka highball topped off with crémant (sparkling wine).

 For a while, foodies mostly only came this far north for quality Chinese restaurants or chef Raquel Carena’s bistro fare at Le Baratin.
-But there are plenty of newer spots to sate your palate and quaff your soif.
+But there are plenty of newer spots to delight your palate and sate your soif (thirst).
 Paloma’s terrace is a fine place to spend an afternoon enjoying rural French cuisine and natural wine, while Cheval d’Or draws a fashionable crowd for Chinese French fusion dishes like barbujan-inspired fried wontons wrapped in chard, and an île flottante with black tea and tapioca.

-A purple cocktail outdoors (L); a few people at outdoor seats at Bisou (R)
+Purple cocktail on outdoor table (L); a few people at outdoor seats beneath at pink awning emblazoned with name Bisou (R)

 After a day of shopping in the Marais, settle in for a few cocktails at Bisou.